 Youth Auto Racing Helmets

-SFI 24.1 Helmets are designed for youth auto racing applications and approved by most Junior Dragster and Quarter Midget organizations.
+SFI 24.1 2015 and 2020 Helmets are designed for youth auto racing applications and approved by most Junior Dragster and Quarter Midget organizations.
 SFI 24.1 Youth Helmets are manufactured with a smaller shell size in comparison to the larger shell of a helmet that is Snell SA2015 rated.
 The smaller shell size may provide a better fit for many young drivers who participate in youth oriented forms of auto racing.

 Snell CMR-2016 Helmets are typically accepted for youth kart racing.
 If you are considering this helmet for other forms of youth motorsports, we strongly suggest consulting your rule book before purchasing.
 Some youth auto racing associations and/or race tracks, do not have the Snell CMR2016 helmet listed as approved head protection.

 Snell SA-2015 Helmets provide the current standard of helmet technology and are approved for all forms of Youth and Adult auto racing competition.
 The larger shell size allows additional interior padding, when compared to a SFI 24.1 helmet.
 Snell SA-2015 helmets also have threaded inserts, reinforced and built into the helmet, which accept the hardware of all head and neck restraints.